Sport

 Stade Roland-Garros, 2 avenue Gordon Bennett - 75016 Paris

-A major event in the tennis season, the French Open will once again thrill Paris with the sound of the little yellow ball.
-The defending champions - Iga Świątek in the women's singles and Carlos Alcaraz in the men's singles - will defend their trophies on the legendary clay courts of the Roland Garros stadium.
+A major event in the tennis season, the Roland-Garros tournament will once again thrill Paris with the sound of the little yellow ball.
+The defending champions - Coco Gauff in the women's singles draw and Carlos Alcaraz in the men's singles draw - put their trophies back on the mythical clay of Roland-Garros Stadium.
 Who will win this year?
-There are many players looking to make their mark on the circuit.
+There are many players who want to win on the circuit.
 The battle promises to be fierce.
-Once again this year, whether on the Philippe Chatrier or Suzanne Lenglen courts, a new page in tennis history will be written at the French Open.
-Visitors can plan their day as they wish: watch the top players on the main courts, hop from one side court to another and get up close to the players, or simply stroll through the stadium's alleys and enjoy the many stands and activities.
-A tribute to Rafael Nadal ‘Rafa’ will be held on 25 May 2025 at the end of the day on the Philippe-Chatrier court (centre court).
-Beyond the matches, Roland Garros is also a real experience: entertainment, food courts, exclusive shops and a unique atmosphere bring the tournament's alleys to life.
-Whether you are a tennis fan or simply curious, come and experience the incomparable atmosphere of this iconic event in the capital.
-New for 2025: a giant, free fan zone will be set up on the Place de la Concorde from 4 to 9 June 2025 (from the quarter-finals to the finals) with entertainment, match broadcasts, catering and surprise guests!
+Once again this year, whether on the Philippe Chatrier or Suzanne Lenglen courts, a new page in tennis will be written at this new 2026 edition.
+Visitors can organize their day as they wish: watch the big names play on the main courts, move from one annex court to another and get up close and personal with the players, or simply stroll through the stadium's aisles and take advantage of the many stalls and events.
+Beyond the matches, Roland-Garros is also a true experience: entertainment, food courts, exclusive boutiques and a unique atmosphere bring the tournament to life.
+Whether you're a tennis fan or simply curious, come and enjoy the incomparable atmosphere of this emblematic event in the capital.
+A giant, free fan zone is set up on Place de la Concorde - from the quarter-finals to the finals - with entertainment, match broadcasts, catering and surprise guests!

 From €15